2002 Uzbek League

 The 2002 Uzbek League season was the 11th edition of top level football in Uzbekistan since independence from the Soviet Union in 1992.

 Overview

 It was contested by 16 teams, and Pakhtakor Tashkent won the championship.

+Teams

+FK Qo'qon and Mash'al Mubarek earned promotion from the First League as champions and runners-up, respectively.
+Academia Toshkent was replaced by an Olympic club aimed at preparing players for the national team, but the club was dissolved after relocating to Pakhtakor Tashkent.
+The vacant spot was filled by Surkhon Termiz, who had finished 15th in 2001, with their relegation being nullified.